adi12lc/Clothing-Similarity-Search/README.md

 1. Web scraping: Data is collected by scraping clothing descriptions from the Amazon website and stored in Google cloud stoarge buckets.
 The data is restricted to a limited range of clothing categories.
 2. Similarity modeling: Sentence Transformers are used to convert clothing descriptions into numerical representations, enabling similarity comparisons.
 3. Recommendation: Based on the user's input description, the system recommends clothing items with similar descriptions.
-4. Deployment: The application is deployed using Flask and Docker, making it accessible through the web.
+4. Deployment: The application is deployed on Google cloud run using Flask and Docker, making it accessible through the web.

 ## Prerequisites